 |Amount per serving|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Southern pralines are made with pecans and brown sugar.
 This is a delicious candy for special occasions.

-- Add butter and vanilla, but do not stir.
+Add butter and vanilla, but do not stir.
 Cool for 5 minutes; stir in nuts.
-Beat with wooden spoon until candy is no longer glossy and is thickened, about 2 to 3 minutes.
+Beat with wooden spoon until candy is thickened and no longer glossy, about 2 to 3 minutes.
 Quickly spoon candy onto buttered baking sheets or waxed paper.
 If mixture becomes too thick to drop from a spoon, add a little hot water, no more than half a teaspoon at a time.
 Makes about 36 pralines.

 *To test for soft ball stage: A small amount of syrup dropped into chilled water forms a ball, but flattens when picked up with fingers (234 F to 240 F).